krasserm/perceiver-io/README.md

 - [Perceiver: General Perception with Iterative Attention](https://arxiv.org/abs/2103.03206) and
 - [Perceiver IO: A General Architecture for Structured Inputs & Outputs](https://arxiv.org/abs/2107.14795)

-and supports training of Perceiver IO models with [Pytorch Lightning](https://www.pytorchlightning.ai/).
-It provides a simple yet feature-complete Perceiver-IO implementation that can be easily extended for custom tasks and trained on any scale with PyTorch Lightning.
+and supports training of Perceiver and Perceiver IO models with [Pytorch Lightning](https://www.pytorchlightning.ai/) at any scale.

-- Section [Architecture](#architecture) explains how the conceptual Perceiver-IO architecture relates to the implementation provided by this project.
+- Section [Architecture](#architecture) explains how the architectures of Perceiver IO and Perceiver are implemented by this project.
-- Section [Model API](#model-api) gives an example how a Perceiver-IO model can be created and configured with the [PyTorch model API](#pytorch-model-api), the [PyTorch Lightning model API](#pytorch-lightning-model-api) and the [command line interface](#pytorch-lightning-model-cli).
+- Section [Model API](#model-api) gives an example how a Perceiver IO model can be created and configured with the [PyTorch model API](#pytorch-model-api), the [PyTorch Lightning model API](#pytorch-lightning-model-api) and the [command line interface](#pytorch-lightning-model-cli).
-- Section [Training examples](#training-examples) demonstrates how Perceiver-IO models can be trained on some example tasks.
+- Section [Training examples](#training-examples) demonstrates how Perceiver IO models can be trained on some example tasks.
-- Section [Inference examples](#inference-examples) links to notebooks that demonstrate how trained Perceiver-IO models can be used for prediction.
+- Section [Inference examples](#inference-examples) links to notebooks that demonstrate how trained Perceiver IO models can be used for prediction.

 ## Installation